gmc-code/PC-Microbit-Extension/docs/bots/BitBotXL/BitBotXL_motors.rst

     #.
 Write code to drive the buggy to the left at speed 2 in small circles.
     #.
 Write code to drive the buggy to the left at speed 5 in medium circles.
     #.
 Write code to drive the buggy to the left at speed 8 in inreasing circles for 5 seconds each.
-Use a for loop and a list of tightness values.
+Use a for-loop and a list of tightness values.

 ----